ollipal/sshkeyboard/README.md

 ### Mixing asynchronous and concurrent callbacks

-This library also supports mixing asynchronous and concurrent callbacks with `listen_keyboard_async` function.
+This library also supports mixing asynchronous and concurrent callbacks:

 ```python
 import asyncio